-By Dr. Lawrence Wilson
+by Dr. Lawrence Wilson

-© July 2014, L.D.
-Wilson Consultants, Inc.
+© March 2019, LD Wilson Consultants, Inc.

-All information in this article is for educational purposes only.
+All information in this article is solely the opinion of the author and is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 The lymphatic system is a secondary circulatory system in which a whitish fluid called lymph drains away from all the organs of the body.
 Lymph is rich in white blood cells called lymphocytes, whose function is to engulf and destroy many kinds of bacteria, viruses and other cellular debris.

 The lymphatic system of drainage helps prevent the spread of infection through the body and is a critical part of the immune response of the body.